 Mirach has the following interest in the subject block in Cambodia as summarized in Table 1 below.
-A regional map showing the location of the Blocks is presented in Figure 1.
+A regional map showing the location of the Block is presented in Figure 1.

-Contract Country Operating Company Mirach Interest (1) Status Contract Expiry (2) Area (sq.km) Comment Block D PSC Cambodia CPHL (Cambodia) 48% Exploration March 2013 5,507 1st well 2013
+Contract Country Company Mirach Interest (1) Status Expiry (2) Area (sq.km) Comment Block D PSC Cambodia CPHL (Cambodia) 48% Exploration March 2013 5,507 1st well 2013

-(1) In Block D, the Cambodian Government has an option upon a commercial discovery to take a 5 percent interest, which would reduce the Mirach interest to 45.6 percent.

-(2) The third exploration stage expired in Mach 2013.
-In February 2013 Mirach applied for a two year extension which is pending approval.
+- In Block D, the Cambodian Government has an option upon a commercial discovery to take a 5 percent interest, which would reduce the Mirach interest to 45.6 percent. - (2) The third exploration stage expired in Mach 2013.
+In November 2014, Mirach applied for an extension until the end of 2018 which is pending approval.